 Times are tough for the F&B industry (especially restaurants) – not just in Singapore, but around the world.
-The industry is already going through a transitional period with more and more people choosing to order food online for delivery instead of dining-in.
+The industry is already going through a transitional period with more and more people choosing to order food online for delivery instead of dining in.
 COVID-19 has only served to accelerate this change, making it even harder for businesses to succeed in an already highly competitive industry.
 But fret not, over at Smart City Kitchens we have prepared 10 tips to help improve your restaurant sales!

 Last year Singapore restaurants reported revenues dropping by about 50% to 80%.
-Staying afloat in these times and operating a successful restaurant has become more than cooking good food and offering a good atmosphere for people to dine-in.
-Now, restaurateurs need to be experts in understanding the developing industry, forging partnerships with delivery companies, knowing how to market their food in the digital space, and so much more.
+Staying afloat in these times and operating a successful restaurant has become more than cooking good food and offering a good atmosphere for people to dine in.
+Now, restauranteurs need to be experts in understanding the developing industry, forging partnerships with delivery companies, knowing how to market their food in the digital space, and so much more.
 At Smart City Kitchens, we’re at the forefront of innovation in Singapore’s F&B industry.
 Our kitchen spaces have let us see first-hand what it takes to succeed in this day and age.

-Here are our top 10 tips to bring your restaurant to the next level.
+Here are our top 10 tips to bring your restaurant sales to the next level!

 Tip #1: Open a CloudKitchens® delivery kitchen location